Sarasota / Gulf Coast Treasures

 If the classics are not your style, craft shows, food and music festivals, beach parties and car shows abound.
 All year long, Sarasota celebrates the best things in life with festivities that the entire family can enjoy.

 This laid-back strand does not offer a lot of bells and whistles.
 But what it lacks in beachside snack bars or playground areas, it makes up for in natural charm.
-It rates as another prime spot for discovering cool shells and shark teeth, and there’s plenty of space for fun and relaxation.
+It rates as another prime spot for discovering cool shells and shark teeth.
+There’s plenty of space for fun and relaxation.